 Two things make my mastering practice unique.

 First, I believe in making artists better than I found them, not just their audio.
 I share extreme amounts of technical feedback and input with every client, so they can better express their unique visions.
-I try to do my part to contribute to my clients’ long-term artistic development.
+I try to do my part to contribute to my clients’ long-term artistic development, and many clients have returned to me album after album, year after year.

 My truest specialty, beyond all the audio engineering details, is working with transparency, honesty, and candor.
 I’m happy being the provider of a service, but I’m much happier being a member of a team to bring an artist’s vision to life, and to build strong relationships.